Feldpost 1914-1918

 3. Kompagnie

-b) With indication of a Feldpost number, as it does not belong to a Regiment.
+b) With the inclusion of a Feldpost number (for units not belonging to a Regiment):

 An Jäger August Meyer